wikibonsai/semtree/README.md

 import * as semtree from 'semtree';

 let opts = {
-  wikitext: true, // defaults to 'true'
+  wikiLink: true, // defaults to 'true'
 };
 const rootName: string | undefined = 'fname-a';
 // read in files and create a record where